Infotainment

-Infotainment (a portmanteau of information and entertainment), also called soft news as a way to distinguish it from serious journalism or hard news, is a type of media, usually television or online, that provides a combination of information and entertainment.
+Infotainment, a portmanteau of information and entertainment, is a type of media, usually television or online, that provides a combination of information and entertainment.
 The term may be used disparagingly to devalue infotainment or soft news subjects in favor of more serious hard news subjects.
-Infotainment-based websites and social media apps are gaining traction due to their focused publishing of infotainment content, e.g. BuzzFeed.
+Infotainment-based websites and social media apps gained traction due to their focused publishing of infotainment content, e.g. BuzzFeed.
+It is also called soft news as a way to distinguish it from serious journalism or hard news.

 Background

 The terms "infotainment" and "infotainer" were first used in September 1980 at the Joint Conference of ASLIB, the Institute of Information Scientists, and the Library Association in Sheffield, UK.
 The Infotainers were a group of British information scientists who put on comedy shows at these professional conferences between 1980 and 1990.
 In 1983, "infotainment" began to see more popular usage, and the infotainment style gradually began to replace soft news with communications theorists.

-An earlier, slightly variant term, "infortainment" was the theme of the 1974 convention of the Intercollegiate Broadcasting System, the association of college radio stations in the United States.
+An earlier slightly variant term, "infortainment" was the theme of the 1974 convention of the Intercollegiate Broadcasting System, the association of college radio stations in the United States.
 The event held April 5–7, 1974, at the Statler Hilton Hotel (now the Hotel Pennsylvania), defined the term as the "nexus between Information and Entertainment".
 Historically, the term infotainment was used to discredit woman journalists who were assigned soft news jobs.
-Soft news was expected to be consumed by only women, but eventually it became its own genre of news media.
+Soft news was expected to be consumed only by women, but eventually it became its own genre of news media.